AnnasMustafaDev/manim-animations-python/README.md

-This repo contains manim python lessons
+This repo contains manim python lessons and exercises for creating animations.